-We can give you information about support and services that may be available to you, including translation.
+We can give you information about services that may be available to you, including translation.
 For more information, see Compliments & Complaints.

-You may try to resolve your complaint informally.
-This can be done through face-to-face discussions or with the assistance of a professional mediator.
+You may try to resolve your complaint using a complaint resolution process.
+This can be done through face-to-face discussions, an agreed written resolution, or with the assistance of a professional mediator.

-If you try informal resolution, you can have someone with you to provide support.
+If you try complaint resolution, you can have someone with you to provide support.

-A complaint process that allows for an apology or informal resolution strengthens community-based policing.
+A complaint process that allows for greater mutual understanding, agreement, or other resolution only serves to strengthen community-based policing.

-When the investigation is completed, you will get a summary report, including a brief factual account of the incident, a list of the steps taken during the investigation, and information about any proposed discipline of the police force member involved.
+When the investigation is completed, you will get a summary report, including a brief factual account of the incident, a list of the steps taken during the investigation, and a copy of the Discipline Authority’s decision on the matter.
+If officer misconduct is substantiated, information about any proposed discipline or corrective measures for the member may be shared.